dlax/pglift/docs/user/setup/postgresql_authentication.rst

-At instance creation, one can define a password for the super-user role (``postgres`` by default), using ``--surole-password`` option to ``pglift instance init`` or via a yaml manifest:
+At instance creation, one can define a password for the super-user role (``postgres`` by default), using ``--surole-password`` option to ``pglift instance create`` or via a yaml manifest:

 .. code-block:: yaml
     :caption: my-instance.yaml